 Our approaches to your child’s therapy.

 A Play Therapist will use play to help children and teens to communicate in their most natural language…PLAY!
 Just like adults, children need help coping with and explaining their feelings, concerns and experiences.
 Adults usually use talk therapy to communicate and process how they are feeling, but children communicate and express themselves more easily through play.
-Play Therapists are trained to interpret the meaning of the play of children and teens by observing how they express their play in a safe and consistent environment.
+Play Therapists have been through additional extensive training and supervision to learn how to interpret the meaning of the play of children and teens by observing how they express their play and non-verbal expressions in a safe and consistent environment.